 The most effective teams treat AI coding assistants as a fast junior developer: capable, often right, occasionally confidently wrong.

 Developers who maintain architectural decision-making authority and validate AI outputs consistently produce more maintainable systems than those who accept AI suggestions wholesale.
+The data backs this up: 65% of AI high-performing organizations have defined human-in-the-loop processes determining when model outputs need human validation, versus only 23% of other organizations — nearly a threefold difference, as reported in the Stanford Enterprise AI Playbook citing McKinsey research.
 The developer’s job has shifted from writing every line to architecting the system and validating its components.

 Building Your First AI-Native Application: Practical Considerations